GeorgeRamga/android_device_ZTE_Blade_L2_P182A10/README.md

+----Thanks ferhung-mtk ferhung for the device three!!!
 ----Thanks for fire855 & superdragonpt, who are contributing to the working CyanogenMod of MTK hardware(MT6592&MT6582).---
+----Thanks for xen0n, who are contributing to the working CyanogenMod of MTK hardware.---

-This is a device tree for Xiaomi Redmi_1s_TD(HM2014011) which is based on MT6582 SoC.
+This is a device tree for ZTE Blade L2 (P182A10) which is based on MT6582 SoC.
 Powered by ferhung.
 # Build

 * init
   Sync CyanogenMod source:

-        # repo init -u git://github.com/ferhung/android.git -b cm-12.1
+        # repo init -u git://github.com/GeorgeRamga/android_device_ZTE_Blade_L2_P182A10.git -b cm-13.0
         # repo sync

 * full build

         # source build/envsetup.sh

-        # brunch cm_HM2014011-userdebug
+        # brunch cm_P182A10-userdebug

 # Limitations